 Political economy, German contemporary films, critical theory, immigration, theories of nationalism & citizenship.

-Andrea Zach is a native German and received her Ph.D. in Cultural Studies from George Mason University in 2017.
-She has been teaching 100-, 200-, and 300-level German courses at GMU and undergraduate and graduate pathway courses at INTO-Mason for over six years.
+Dr. Andrea Zach is a native German and holds a Ph.D. in Cultural Studies from George Mason University.
+Prof. Zach has been teaching 100-, 200-, and 300-level German courses at GMU and undergraduate and graduate pathway courses at INTO-Mason for over seven years.
 Her dissertation addresses the German idea of heimat since reunification, and it tracks that idea through a critical analysis of 'three sites': the PEGIDA demonstrations in Dresden, literary productions from 'dissident' artists and the German film industry.

 "Memorial to the Murdered Jews of Europe in Berlin: The Spectacular [A]ffect of Vergangenheitsbewältigung."
 International Journal of Zizek Studies 6, no. 2 (2012).